 Venture across the river for a visit to Tiber Island where you’ll see the historic church and cemetery.
-Stroll down alongside the Tiber river and explore Trastevere, a funky bohemian area of Rome.
+Stroll down alongside the River Tiber and explore Trastevere, a funky bohemian area of Rome.
 As you visit the Basilica di Santa Maria in Trastevere, ask to see the secret mosaics from 1AD, hidden in a mysterious private room.

 Day 6: Travel to Tivoli

-Day 7: Time To Go Home!
+Day 7: Home Time